 Strand Topic Tennessee Academic Standard Mystery Science Unit Mystery Science Lessons Heredity K.LS3.1 Make observations to describe that young plants and animals resemble their parents.
-Plant & Animal Superpowers Mystery 4, Read Along: Why do family members look alike?
-Life K.LS1.2 Recognize differences between living organisms and non-living materials and sort them into groups by observable physical attributes.
-Tennessee specific standard Science From Molecules to Organisms K.LS1.2 Explain how humans use their five senses in making scientific findings.
-Tennessee specific standard K.LS1.1 Use information from observations to identify differences between plants and animals (locomotion, obtainment of food, and take in air/gasses).
-Plant & Animal Mystery 1: Why do woodpeckers peck wood?
-Mystery 2, Read Along: Where do animals live?
-Mystery 3: How can you find animals in the woods?
-Earth & Earth & K.ESS3.1 Use a model to represent the relationship between the basic needs (shelter, food, water) of different plants and animals (including humans) and the places they live.
-Secrets Mini-Lessons Mystery 4.
+Plant & Animal Superpowers Lesson 1: How can you help a lost baby animal find its parents?
+Lesson 5, Read Along: Why do family members look alike?
+Life Science K.LS1.2 Recognize differences between living organisms and non-living materials and sort them into groups by observable physical attributes.
+Tennessee specific standard Colonico From Molecules to Organisms K.LS1.2 Explain how humans use their five senses in making scientific findings.
+Tennessee specific standard , K.LS1.1 Use information from observations to identify differences between plants and animals (locomotion, obtainment of food, and take in air/gasses).
+Plant & Animal Lesson 1: Why do woodpeckers peck wood?
+Lesson 2, Read Along: Where do animals live?
+Lesson 3: How can you find animals in the woods?
+Earth & Space Earth & Human K.ESS3.1 Use a model to represent the relationship between the basic needs (shelter, food, water) of different plants and animals (including humans) and the places they live.
+Secrets Mini-lessons Lesson 4.
 Read Along: How do animals make their homes in the forest?
-Mystery 5: How do plants and trees grow?
-Mystery 6, Read Along: Why would you want an old log in your backyard?
-Mini-Lesson: Why are butterflies so colorful?
-Space Science Human Activity Mini-Lesson: What is the biggest spider in the world?
-30101130 K.ESS3.3 Communicate solutions that will reduce the impact from humans on land, water, air, and other living things in the local environment.
-Tennessee specific standard K.ESS3.2 Explain the purpose of weather forecasting to prepare for, and respond to, severe weather in Tennessee.
-Tennessee specific standard
+Lesson 5: How do plants and trees grow?
+Lesson 6, Read Along: Why would you want an old log in your backyard?
+Mini-lesson: Why are butterflies so colorful?
+Mini-lesson: What is the biggest spider in the world?
+Science K.ESS3.3 Communicate solutions that will reduce the impact from humans on land, water, air, and other living things in the local environment.
+Tennessee specific standard 11i: =1=5 = . mini-lesson with K.ESS3.2 Explain the purpose of weather forecasting to prepare for, and respond to, severe weather in Tennessee. an included hands-on STEAM activity from Mystery Science Tennessee specific standard